 Although the Goods and Services Tax (GST) legislation classifies education as GST-free, the University is not exempt from GST payment, collection or administration.
 As a registered enterprise, the University is required to remit to the Australian Taxation Office (ATO) 1/11th of consideration received for providing any supply in the furtherance of the enterprise, unless that supply is GST-free or input taxed.
-Conversely, the University is entitled to claim back from the ATO GST paid on inputs, provided a tax invoice is obtained for amounts above $55 GST inclusive.
+Conversely, the University is entitled to claim back from the ATO GST paid on inputs (also known as input tax credits or GST credits), provided a tax invoice is obtained.

 The University ABN is 15 050 192 660.
 The University does not transact with an entity that does not have ABN registration, unless a signed ATO form entitled “Statement by a Supplier – Reason for not Quoting an ABN to an Enterprise” is provided.